logicent/crudle/README.md

 ### Roadmap
 _Now:_
-- [ ] wip: Increase the UI layout width, add a pinable sidebar and editable menus
+- [ ] _wip:_ Increase the UI layout width, add a pinable sidebar and editable menus
-- [ ] wip: Improve all the end-user system tools, app preferences and performance
+- [ ] _wip:_ Improve all the end-user system tools, app preferences and performance
 - [ ] Email templates for sending mail with attachments for documents and reports

 _Next:_
-- [ ] Upgrade to latest Yii2 using PHP 8+ and MySQL 8+ with Fomantic UI 2.8+
+- [ ] Upgrade to latest Yii2 using PHP 8+ and MySQL 8+ with Fomantic UI 2.9+
 - [ ] Create Yii extensions for the tools and starter kit as composer packages
 - [ ] Add multi-tenant project structure and init script - _PoC done_